mrocklin/thesis/computations-background.md

 ### Low-level Libraries

 BLAS/LAPACK, FFTW, and MPI are examples of efficient low level libraries/interfaces that serve as computational building blocks of mathematical codes.
-These codes are commonly linked to by higher level languages (e.g. `numpy.fft`, `scipy.linalg.blas`, `mpi4py`).
-These libraries magnify the utility of these libraries both by providing a more modern interface for novice users and by interconnection with the scientific Python ecosystem.
+These codes are commonly linked to by higher level languages (e.g. `scipy.linalg.blas`, `numpy.fft`, `mpi4py`).
+The high-level packages magnify the utility of the low-level libraries both by providing a more modern interface for novice users and by interconnection with the scientific Python ecosystem.

 "High productivity" languages like Python, Matlab, and `R` are very popular within scientific communities.
 The dual needs of performance and accessibility are often met with such links to lower level refined code.